drwin22/2023_syllabus1/index.md

 laptop before we meet.

 ## Week 9, March 6: Chapter-09
+*Readings*: [Bryan, Jennifer.
+2016.
+Chapters 1-16.](http://happygitwithr.com) Read this carefully and follow its instructions to get set up with , RStudio, Git, and GitHub on your laptop before we meet.
 ## Week 10, March 13: Chapter-10
+*Readings*: [Bryan, Jennifer.
+2016.
+Chapters 1-16.](http://happygitwithr.com) Read this carefully and follow its instructions to get set up with , RStudio, Git, and GitHub on your laptop before we meet.
 ## Week 11, March 20: Chapter-11
+*Readings*: [Bryan, Jennifer.
+2016.
+Chapters 1-16.](http://happygitwithr.com) Read this carefully and follow its instructions to get set up with , RStudio, Git, and GitHub on your laptop before we meet.
 ## Week 12, March 27: Chapter-12
+*Readings*: [Bryan, Jennifer.
+2016.
+Chapters 1-16.](http://happygitwithr.com) Read this carefully and follow its instructions to get set up with , RStudio, Git, and GitHub on your laptop before we meet.
 ## Week 13, April 3: Chapter-13
+*Readings*: [Bryan, Jennifer.
+2016.
+Chapters 1-16.](http://happygitwithr.com) Read this carefully and follow its instructions to get set up with , RStudio, Git, and GitHub on your laptop before we meet.
 ## Week 14, April 10: Chapter-14
+*Readings*: [Bryan, Jennifer.
+2016.
+Chapters 1-16.](http://happygitwithr.com) Read this carefully and follow its instructions to get set up with , RStudio, Git, and GitHub on your laptop before we meet.
 ## Week 15, April 17: Chapter-15
+*Readings*: [Bryan, Jennifer.
+2016.
+Chapters 1-16.](http://happygitwithr.com) Read this carefully and follow its instructions to get set up with , RStudio, Git, and GitHub on your laptop before we meet.
 ## Week 16, April 24: Chapter-16
+*Readings*: [Bryan, Jennifer.
+2016.
+Chapters 1-16.](http://happygitwithr.com) Read this carefully and follow its instructions to get set up with , RStudio, Git, and GitHub on your laptop before we meet.
 <center>
 <img src="spc.JPG">
 </center>